How to Make WWWow with

 As you can see, both Shopify and BigCommerce have much to offer, and you can complement this offer with apps and add-ons.
 But how convenient are those features to use?
 Let’s look at some of the most basic ones.

-Managing products: categories and product options
+Products management - categories and product options

-With both Shopify and BigCommerce, you can categorize products manually, but Shopify offers you a function called “automated collections” that, in a smart way, populates your store with products based on the criteria you apply (like product title, tags, price etc.).
+With both Shopify and BigCommerce, you can categorize products manually, but Shopify offers you a function called “automated collections” that, in a smart way, populates your store with products based on the criteria you apply (like product title, tags, price, etc.).

-It is useful when it comes to big shops with numerous products, but of course then you must remember that the naming patterns should be consistent.
+It is useful when it comes to big shops with numerous products, but of course, then you must remember that the naming patterns should be consistent.

 When it comes to product options, you can also see the differences here – with Shopify, you are limited to just three sets of product options (like color, size, or material).
 If you have products with more than three versions, you have to present them separately.